WCHB

 WCHB (1340 kHz) is a commercial AM radio station licensed to Royal Oak, Michigan, and serving the Detroit metropolitan area.
 It broadcasts an urban gospel radio format and is owned by Crawford Broadcasting.
 The station is a reporter to Billboard's Nielsen/BDS Gospel airplay panel.
-The radio studios and offices are shared with co-owned WMUZ, WMUZ-FM and WRDT, on Radio Plaza in Ferndale, Michigan.
+The radio studios and offices are shared with co-owned WMUZ, WMUZ-FM (which simulcasts WCHB on its second digital subchannel) and WRDT, on Radio Plaza in Ferndale, Michigan.

 WCHB broadcasts in the HD format.
 It is powered at 1,000 watts, using a directional antenna in the daytime.
-The transmitter is on West Woodland Heights Boulevard in Ferndale, near Interstate 75.
+The transmitter is on West Woodward Heights Boulevard in Ferndale, near Interstate 75.
 Programming is also heard on 99-watt FM translator W244DL at 96.7 MHz in Detroit.

 History

 WAGM

 WCHB was originally known as WAGM.
 Some sources claim it went on the air sometime in October 1923.
 Others give a debut as August 19, 1926.
 Local newspapers and national magazines give the date as December 1925.
 It is among the oldest stations in the Detroit area.

 The original owners of WAGM were a father and son, Alexander G. Miller (a former mayor of Royal Oak), and his oldest son Robert.
 The two also operated the A.G.
 Miller Furniture and Radio Shop.
 The WAGM call letters were requested.
 They stood for the initials of Alexander G. Miller.
 In its first several years, the station had 50 watts and broadcast three nights a week.